The Infant Development and the Environment Study

 Participation in The Infant Development and the Environment Study (TIDES) began when pregnant mothers were in their first trimester of pregnancy and ended shortly after birth for girl babies and at 1-year old for boy babies.
 During the first 5 years of TIDES, we enrolled almost 800 moms and their babies across four research study sites (Rochester, NY, Seattle, WA, Minneapolis, MN, and San Francisco, CA).

-If you agreed to be contacted for further participation when TIDES was ending, Andrea Hart, the TIDES II study coordinator will contact you via email or phone to determine your interest in participating.
-Should you agree to participate, we will schedule you and your child according your availability.
-If childcare or late visit times are needed, please ask.
-We are happy to accommodate your schedule.
-We very much look forward to being in contact with you again!
+If you are a TIDES participant who agreed to be contacted for further participation, the TIDES research team will contact you via email or phone to determine your interest in continuing with the study.
+Should you agree to continue participating, we will schedule you and your child according to your availability.
+We are still happy to follow-up with you even if you have left the Rochester-area.

 If you are a TIDES participant and would like to update your contact information, please use the TIDES Contact Form.